purrbot-site/PurrBot/README.md

 Lewd     |            | Shows a image of a lewd neko from nekos.life.
          | [-gif]     | Shows a gif-image of a lewd neko from nekos.life.
          | [-slide]   | Creates a slideshow with 30 images (Can be combined with the -gif argument)
+lesbian  |            | Returns a gif of lesbian.
 ```

 ## Server